 Hannah Neimy, Survivor Representative

-Hannah is a Hodgkins Lymphoma (Stage III) survivor, She was diagnosed at age 20 while pursuing a degree in biology at The College of Charleston.
-Hannah is still passionate about helping other young adults navigating the complicated, and often times overwhelming, cancer fight.
-Currently, Hannah is applying to medical schools with the hopes of someday going into hematology/oncology.
-Hannah shares, “as a board member of The Boon Project, it is my goal to share my story with the hopes of helping, inspiring, and encouraging other young adults whose lives have also been touched by cancer.
-I hope to help create a tight-knit community of advocates, survivors, and fighters with stories of their own.
+Hannah is a Hodgkins Lymphoma (Stage III) survivor, She was diagnosed at age 20 while pursuing a degree in biology at The College of Charleston in 2016.
+Hannah is passionate about helping other young adults navigate the complicated, and often times overwhelming, cancer fight.
+Hannah is currently a student at the Medical University of South Carolina.
+She shares, “As a board member of The Boon Project, it is my goal to share my story with the hopes of helping, inspiring, and encouraging other young adults whose lives have also been touched by cancer.
+I hope to help create a tight-knit community of advocates, survivors, and fighters with stories of their own."